by Marty Dodson

 Make sure your song is competitive.

 If your song sounds like an amateur wrote it, then it will be tossed out and they’ll remember your name with a scarlet “A” beside it.
-When you pitch songs, you are competing against the big boys.
+When pitching songs, you are competing against the big boys.
 Your song should hold up against everything they are being pitched or you shouldn’t have pitched it.
+So level up your melody and lyric writing skills first.

 Keep your pitches to a minimum.